 One of ESA’s core goals is to examine the way ephemera expands our understanding of American cultural and social history.
 Our conference offers a welcome place to share new historical information based on ephemera research.
-The Student Sessions are designed to invite you to share your knowledge about ephemera, to discover the endless research possibilities in working with primary sources, and to discover the joys of investigating and collecting ephemera.
+The Young Scholar Sessions are designed to invite you to share your knowledge about ephemera, to discover the endless research possibilities in working with primary sources, and to discover the joys of investigating and collecting ephemera.

-- The Student Session convenes Thursday, March 16, 2017, 4:30 PM at the Hyatt Regency Hotel, Old Greenwich, CT.
+- The Young Scholar Session convenes Thursday, March 14, 2019, 4:30 PM at the Hyatt Regency Hotel, Old Greenwich, CT.

-- You must submit a short abstract (75-100 words) of the research topic by January 1, 2017;
+- You must submit a short abstract (75-100 words) of the research topic by January 15, 2019;

-When your paper is accepted for the conference, you will receive complimentary admission to the conference, and a one-year membership in ESA.
+When your paper is accepted for the conference, you will receive complimentary admission to the 2019 conference, and a one-year membership in ESA.